marcbeep/marc.tt/fieldnotes/_posts/2024/2024-11-18-no-one-wants.md

 ### Listen to Problems, Not Solutions

-Another important lesson: when you talk to potential customers, they may share ideas for other products they think are interesting (and this will happen frequently as people are generally enthused when you have taken an interest in their filed).
+Another important lesson: when you talk to potential customers, they may share ideas for other products they think are interesting (and this will happen frequently as people are generally enthused when you have taken an interest in their field).
 While it’s important to listen, their solutions aren’t your focus.

 What matters is understanding their problems.

-For example:

-If someone suggests building a marketplace for foreign exchange trading in Trinidad, they might say, “You should create the next TTForexTrade.”
-What they’re really telling you is, *“It’s incredibly difficult for us to use local currency to buy anything outside of Trinidad.”*

 By focusing on the underlying problem, you uncover opportunities that align with your mission.

 ---